FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 ## Color Grading, Style Transfer & Color Palette

 Color Grading is the "signature" step of a retoucher working on his images.
-Usually one of the last steps to do which gives the image a distinct look as its creator desired.
+Usually it is one of the last steps to execute which gives the image a distinct look as its creator desired.
+Color Grading has become a hot topic lately and like painters each retoucher / photographer and designer has his own Color Palette (See [Making Color Grading Easy Using Color Palettes](https://fstoppers.com/education/making-color-grading-easy-using-color-palettes-109061)) and "Brush" to do it.
+Though it has become very popular to talk about it, create tutorials, etc it was always there as one could see in [CINEMA PALETTES](https://twitter.com/CINEMAPALETTES) which shows the Color Palettes used in classic cinema movies.

 ## Fixel Recolor 1 PS